IngallsLabUW/QualityControl/README.md

 QE | TQS
 ------------ | -------------
-CSV of skyline output | *in progress*
+CSV of skyline output | CSV of skyline output
-CSV pairing blank replicates with their appropriate samples | *in progress*
+CSV pairing blank replicates with their appropriate samples | CSV master list of compounds for matching traces.

 For an example of the blank/samples csv file, please see Targeted/QE_QC/datafiles/Samps_With_Blanks.csv.
+For an example of a master list csv file, please see Targeted/TQS_QC/datafiles/HILIC_MasterList_Example.csv.

+Please note that for the TQS, the master list should have the following columns: *Group, Compound Name, Parent, Daughter, Retention Time, Parent Charge, Daughter Charge, Notes, Function Number, Cone_voltage, Collision_energy, Quan Trace, 2nd trace*

 ***